 The top six key Group risks and a minimum of two country / division-specific risks are assessed in the ERM business plan risk assessment tool.
-Contract risk is one of the mandatory risks that all countries are required to plot out using a risk map.
+Securitas' values and ethics compliance risk is one of the mandatory risks that all countries are required to plot out using a risk map.
+If the risk is managed incorrectly - for instance, through insufficient information to and training of employees, a lack of adequate policies and guidelines, or inadequate follow-up - it can ultimately for example result in reputational damage, lost revenues, penalties, fines, difficulties in recruiting.

 First, each risk is assessed on a gross basis (impact and likelihood), which results in a gross risk score.
 The next step is to evaluate each risk on a net basis (gross risk score and management control effectiveness).
 This means that the control activities also have to be documented.
 Actions are then formulated based on where the "net" risk ends up in the heat map.
 The point is to further mitigate risks with the highest remaining exposure.
 For risks with a high gross risk score and a high level of control, we need to have assurance that the controls work.